foss-for-synopsys-dwc-arc-processors/documentation/docs/linux/building/separate.md

 This guide covers an example when it's necessary to build those images separately for ARC HS38 target.

-Suppose, that a toolchain for ARC HS38 is preinstalled in `/tools/toolchains/arc-linux-gnu`.
+Suppose, that a glibc-based toolchain for ARC HS38 is preinstalled in `/tools/toolchains/arc-linux-gnu`.
-The version is [2023.03](https://github.com/foss-for-synopsys-dwc-arc-processors/toolchain/releases/download/arc-2023.03-release/arc_gnu_2023.03_prebuilt_glibc_le_archs_linux_install.tar.gz) and it's based on glibc standard library.

 ## Building Root Filesystem